Approaching the quantum limit of energy resolution in animal magnetoreception: Introductory comments about the energy resolution limit

-In the next three sections we analyze the energy resolution for the radical-pair, the magnetite, and the MagR mechanism.
-In the beginning of each section we briefly recapitulate the workings of the relevant mechanism.
+In the next three sections we analyze the ER of the radical-pair, the magnetite, and the MagR mechanism.
+We do not further discuss the induction mechanism, since the relevant ER stands at the level of $10^{26}\hbar$, rendering the mechanism purely classical, and thus far from any potential biomimetic advancement towards the quantum limit.
+In the beginning of each of the following three sections we briefly recapitulate the workings of the relevant mechanism.
 To establish the ER, we extract from the literature the magnetic sensitivity $\delta B$, the sensor volume $V$, and the measurement time $\tau$.
 At the end, we produce a similar map of the global results like the one in Fig. \ref{Mitchell_ERL}.